 - > its creation date and time,

 - the number of application tables and sequences it contains,

-- ➤ its type (" ROLLBACKABLE " or " AUDIT ONLY "),
+- its type (" ROLLBACKABLE " or " AUDIT ONLY ", protected against rollback or not),

-- > the number of marks it owns,
+- the number of marks it owns,

 - > its associated comment, if any.

 Several buttons are available so that the user can perform any possible action, depending on the group state.